Perlten/Architectural-Lens/README.md

 <b>The system has 4 commands:</b>

--`mt-diagrams create-config`- Creates the config template
+-`mt-diagrams init`- Creates the config template

 -`mt-diagrams render` - Renders the views specified in the config

 -`mt-diagrams render-diff` - Renders the differences in the views between your working branch and a specified branch

--`mt-diagrams create-action` Creates the github action which will automatically add the diffrence views to pull requests.
+-`mt-diagrams create-action` Creates the github action which will automatically add the difference views to pull requests.

 # Using the system